-- Reduces our dependence on petroleum.
-Ethanol, (grain and celllulosic ethanol) could replace 30 “ 50 percent of the nations demand for energy, according to biomass researchers.
+Reduces our dependence on petroleum.
+Ethanol, (grain and cellulosic ethanol) could replace 30 “ 50 percent of the nation’s demand for energy, according to biomass researchers.

-- Promotes energy diversity and provides consumers a choice.
-Biofuels, such as ethanol, gives consumers a real choice at the pump “ a choice beyond “regular,” “midegrade” or “premium.”
-GM believes that advanced technologies and widespread use of ethanol, is key to achieving energy diversity independence.
+Promotes energy diversity and provides consumers a choice.
+Biofuels, such as ethanol, give consumers a real choice at the pump “ a choice beyond “regular,” “mid-grade” or “premium.”
+GM believes that advanced technologies and widespread use of ethanol are key to achieving energy diversity independence.

-- LaBelle (Hendry County), Florida.
-ALICO, Inc. Capacity to produce 13.9 million gallons of ethanol annually using ~770 tons per day of yard, wood, and vegetative wastes and eventually energy cane. (thermo/fermentation)
+LaBelle (Hendry County), Florida.
+ALICO, Inc. Capacity to produce 13.9 million gallons of ethanol annually using ~770 tons per day of the yard, wood, and vegetative wastes and eventually energy cane.
+(Thermo/fermentation)

 Southern California.
 BlueFire Ethanol, Inc. Sited on an existing landfill, with the capacity to produce 19 million gallons of ethanol annually using ~700 tons per day of sorted green waste and wood waste from landfills. (bio)

 Emmetsburg (Palo Alto County), Iowa.
 Capacity to produce 125 million gallons of ethanol annually (~25% will be cellulosic ethanol) using ~850 tons per day of corn fiber, cobs, and stalks (bio)